-Treatment: In order to best treat your pain, the specialists at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will first identify your pain as acute or chronic.
+Treatment: In order to best treat your pain, the specialists at St. Luke’s Medical Center will first identify your pain as acute or chronic.
 Different conditions require different treatments.
 Most physicians begin treatments conservatively using alternating heat and ice therapy, cold laser therapy, physical therapy, strengthening exercises, and medicines to help control pain and spasm.
 If conservative treatments are failing to relieve your symptoms, or if the diagnosis indicates significant damage, your Phoenix-area orthopaedic physician may recommend spinal surgery.
 Surgery is often used to improve stability, reduce excessive movement in the spine or restore vertebral height.

 Cause: “Gait Disorder” is a clinical definition encompassing many issues related to balance, walking and stability.
 Sometime gait disorders are actually caused by spinal conditions.
 Muscular problems may contribute to other disorders such as foot drop.

-Diagnosis: Your physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will evaluate you for a gait disorder through reviewing your medical history and performing a physical exam.
+Diagnosis: Your physician at St. Luke’s Medical Center will evaluate you for a gait disorder through reviewing your medical history and performing a physical exam.
 The specialist may also ask you to perform gait and balance tests in the office to diagnose a cause and develop an appropriate treatment plan.
 Imaging tests may also be needed to examine the spinal structure.

 Treatment: Treating gait disorder may involve a specialized brace, physical therapy, medication or other therapies.
-Ask your physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center for more information.
+Ask your physician at St. Luke’s Medical Center for more information.
 If nerve compression is causing your gait disorder and is severe enough, surgery may be necessary.

 Cause: Difficulty with hand dexterity, such as gripping or buttoning a shirt, may be caused by nerve damage in the neck.
 Nerves could become compressed due to degenerative disc disease or aggravated by bone spurs.

 Diagnosis: If you have lost ability to grip items or perform other simple daily tasks that you once did without a thought, contact your physician.
-An orthopaedic specialist at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will review your medical history and do a physical exam in order to diagnose your hand dexterity problems.
+An specialist at St. Luke’s Medical Center will review your medical history and do a physical exam in order to diagnose your hand dexterity problems.